awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SearchDataFilterPattern.md

 1. For **Log events**, select the date and time range, and enter the filter syntax\.

-## Search Log Entries Using the AWS CLI<a name="search-log-entries-cli"></a>
+## Search log entries using the AWS CLI<a name="search-log-entries-cli"></a>

 You can search for log entries that meet a specified criteria using the AWS CLI\.

 **To search log entries using the AWS CLI**
 At a command prompt, run the following [filter\-log\-events](https://docs.aws.amazon.com/cli/latest/reference/logs/filter-log-events.html) command\.
-Use `--filter-pattern` to limit the results to the specified filter pattern and `--log-stream-names` to limit the results to the specified log group\.
+Use `--filter-pattern` to limit the results to the specified filter pattern and `--log-stream-names` to limit the results to the specified log streams\.

 ```
-aws logs filter-log-events --log-group-name my-group [--log-stream-names LIST_OF_STREAMS_TO_SEARCH] --filter-pattern VALID_METRIC_FILTER_PATTERN]
+aws logs filter-log-events --log-group-name my-group [--log-stream-names LIST_OF_STREAMS_TO_SEARCH] [--filter-pattern VALID_METRIC_FILTER_PATTERN]
 ```

 **To search log entries over a given time range using the AWS CLI**